-This condition is one of the causes of an oily scalp, which could so easily affect bald people.
+This condition is one of the causes of an oily scalp, affecting bald people so easily.
 A lot of people get confused between dandruff and seborrheic dermatitis.

-The scalp can be genetically predisposed to secrete excess sebum than it normally should.
-Though there isn’t much, you can do to alter your genetic makeup in your favor.
+The scalp can be genetically susceptible to produce excess sebum than it normally should.
+Even though there is nothing, you can do about genetics.

 Exposure to the Sun

 Unlike a head full of hair, a bald is completely exposed to direct sunlight when outdoors on a hot summer day.
 Exposure to direct sunlight can cause dryness as well as excess oil production on the scalp.